Oripi/wix-covid-wishlist/README.md

 	return wixData.remove(collectionName, data.items[0]._id);
 }
 ```
-and now in the client we need to add the logic for the toggle button.
+And now in the client we need to add the logic for the toggle button.
 Again, let's extend the handler function:
 ```javascript
 async function onWishlistClicked() {